What is Mobile Banking? | Definition, Working, and Types

 2. Transactions

-Cellular banking enables users to transfer either to self or third party.
+Cellular banking enables users to transfer either to themselves or a third party.
 It also aids in bill payments.

 3. Investments